 Yes.
-Recent PhD grads and PhD candidates in their final year can apply directly to SSHRC but to be eligible they must meet all degree requirements by June 1, 2021 and must obtain an appropriate affiliation with a post-secondary institution by September 1, 2021, an affiliation which will allow them to act as PI and will last the duration of the grant.
-Before applying you should speak with your administrative institution.
+Recent PhD grads and PhD candidates in their final year can apply directly to SSHRC but to be eligible they must meet all degree requirements by June 1 of the application year and must obtain an appropriate affiliation with a post-secondary institution by September 1 of that same year, an affiliation which will allow them to act as PI and will last the duration of the grant.
+Before applying you should speak with your administrative institution to see if you would be eligible to hold the grant.
 To apply directly to SSHRC, you will need to leave blank the administering organization fields in the application form and, in your user profile, indicate your status as Student.
 Note that a PhD can only describe themselves as a postdoctoral fellow/associate if they hold a formal postdoctoral position.

-O. How will the time taken for parental leave affect my final score?
+Q. How will the time taken for parental leave affect my final score?